WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 peer Bailey.
 Then Bailey can browse the website with a proof that it came from `O`.
 Bailey may not have the storage space to copy the website before browsing it.

-This use case may also cover the
-W3C's [Packaged Web Publications](https://www.w3.org/TR/pwp-ucr/#pwp) use case.

 Associated requirements beyond {{offline-installation}}{:format="title"}: